-The Montana Supreme Court will hear arguments today in a case to decide whether the Montana Constitution allows for public dollars to fund private, religious education.
+The Montana Supreme Court will hear arguments today in a case to decide whether the Montana Constitution allows for public dollars to fund private, religious education determining whether tax credits for religious education violate separation of church.
 The ACLU of Montana has filed as a friend of the court in support of the defendant, the Department of Revenue (DOR).
 DOR is arguing that tax-credit scholarships for religious schools violate Montana’s Constitution.
 DOR previously passed a rule prohibiting tax credits for religious education scholarships.
 DOR determined that such tax credits violate the Montana Constitution’s “No-Aid” clause.
 The Court must now decide if DOR’s rule can stand.

 “Montana students and their parents have the right to choose a religious education,” said Alex Rate ACLU of Montana’s Legal Director, “but taxpayers are not and should not be required to fund that decision.
 Religious freedom flourishes best when religion is funded privately, without support from taxpayers and the state.
 The rule challenged in this case upholds that fundamental principle.”